Hillel Kook: Emergency Committee for the Rescue of European Jewry

-Controversy
+Opposition and political friction

 In July of 1943, Kook and his followers began a campaign to lobby Congress for a resolution to create an independent agency to save European Jews.
 In this effort, they were opposed by American Zionist and progressive Jewish organizations.
 In December 1943, the American Jewish Conference launched a public attack against Bergson and his supporters in an attempt to derail support for the resolution.

 The British embassy and several American Zionist groups, including the World Jewish Congress, American Jewish Committee and other political opponents sought to have Kook deported or drafted for the war.
 They encouraged the Internal Revenue Service to investigate the Bergson Group's finances in an attempt to discredit them, hoping to find misappropriation, or at least careless bookkeeping, of the large amount of funds the groups handled.
 The United States IRS found no financial irregularities.
 Among those trying to stop the Bergson Group's rescue activities were Chairman of the Foreign Affairs Committee Congressman Sol Bloom, and World Jewish Congress leaders Stephen Samuel Wise and Nahum Goldmann.
 A State Department protocol shows Goldmann telling the State Department that Hillel Kook did not represent organized Jewry, and suggested either deporting him or drafting him for the war effort.